U.S. billionaire green activist shifts from bomb thrower to team player

 CLIMATE CHANGE A PRIORITY

-NextGen said it was also coordinating with other environmental groups like the League of Conservation Voters and the National Resources Defense Council.
+NextGen said it was also coordinating with other environmental groups like the League of Conservation Voters and the National Resources Defence Council.

 Even as NextGen has called out oil-and-gas friendly Democrats like Mary Landrieu on its website, Steyer has raised money for a Democratic Senate group that is working to re-elect the Louisiana senator.
 He has been in touch with Vermont Gov. Peter Shumlin, who as head of the Democratic Governors Association is working to elect Democrats at the state level regardless of their stance on the Keystone pipeline.